-Battery Charging System (Option)
+Dockside Battery Charging (option)

-This vessel may be equipped with a battery charging system (see Figure 4.4.1) which is available with the trolling motor option, and only charges the trolling motor batteries.
-Connect the battery charger cord to a dockside GFCI outlet to charge batteries.
+This vessel may be equipped with a battery charging system (see Figure 4.5.1).
+Connect the extension cord to an outlet to charge the batteries.
 Completely draining the batteries before recharging shortens battery life.
-For maintenance information refer to chapter 5, Care and Maintenance.
+If a battery remains discharged long enough it becomes impossible to charge.
+To maintain: